ralphsawaya/ovh/MongoDoc/mongodb_10_mongoDB K8S operator/guide.en-gb.md

 For detailed installation instructions, refer to the [MongoDB Kubernetes Operator Installation Guide](https://www.mongodb.com/docs/kubernetes-operator/upcoming/installation/).

+## Quick Start Guide

+For a quickstart guide, refer to [Quick Start for the Kubernetes Operator](https://www.mongodb.com/docs/kubernetes-operator/upcoming/kind-quick-start/)

 ## Introduction to MongoDB Kubernetes Operator

 The MongoDB Kubernetes Operator streamlines the process of running MongoDB in Kubernetes environments.
 It automates tasks such as provisioning, scaling, and managing MongoDB clusters, making database management more efficient and reliable.